 *P.S. this post contains some affiliate links.
 At no additional cost to you, we may earn a small commission when you make a purchase.

-We considered several beaches, all on the west coast, before deciding on Karon Beach.
-Karon Beach is one of the longest beaches on the island and is most popular with families and couples.
+Before our visit, we considered several Phuket beaches, all on the west coast, before choosing Karon Beach.
+Karon Beach is one of the longest beaches on the island and is the most popular beach among families and couples.

-Patong Beach, the most popular and crowded of Phuket’s beaches, is deemed a major party spot and is lined with nightclubs and bars.
-Well-known for its Bangla Road, one of the craziest party streets in all of Thailand, Patong has a bit of a risque vibe, which really wasn’t what we were looking for after a few weeks of traveling.
+Patong Beach, the most popular and crowded beach on Phuket, is deemed a major party spot and is lined with nightclubs and bars.
+Well-known for its Bangla Road, one of the craziest party streets in all of Thailand, Patong has a bit of a risqué vibe, which really wasn’t what we were looking for.

 Khao Sok National Park to Phuket